 It is observed that for quark jets, $\rho(r)$ peaks sharply near the jet axis, indicating that most of the jet's energy is concentrated in a narrow core.
 In contrast, gluon jets exhibit a flatter $\rho(r)$ distribution, with more energy deposited at larger radii, resulting in a broader jet profile.

-This difference arises from the distinct color charges of quarks and gluons in QCD.
-The probability of soft gluon emission is proportional to the color factor: $C_A = 3$ for gluons and $C_F = 4/3$ for quarks.
+This difference arises from the distinct colour charges of quarks and gluons in QCD.
+The probability of soft gluon emission is proportional to the colour factor: $C_A = 3$ for gluons and $C_F = 4/3$ for quarks.
 Since $C_A > C_F$, gluons radiate approximately twice as many soft gluons as quarks, leading to a wider spread of energy within gluon-initiated jets.
 Quark jets, with less radiation, retain a more collimated structure~\cite{Ellis:1991qcd, PDG_QCD}.

 This characteristic difference in jet shapes provides a basis for distinguishing quark and gluon jets, as further explored through integrated jet shapes in the next subsection.